 Employers will need to make a claim for their grant for their furloughed workers through HMRC's Coronavirus Job Retention Scheme online service.
 BrightPay includes a CJRS Claim Report which can be used to ascertain the amounts needed for input into HMRC's online service.
-The last day for making CJRS claims for periods up to and including 31st October 2020 is 30th November 2020.
-Details on how to claim for extended support for November to March through an updated claims service will be provided shortly.
+From November, claims must be submitted via HMRC’s online claim portal by the 14th of the following month.

 HMRC have advised that if an employee needs to take time off sick or to self isolate due to COVID-19, the first 3 waiting days that normally apply for SSP will be disregarded and the employee will be entitled to receive SSP from the first day.
 BrightPay 2020/21 has been programmed to automate COVID-19 related SSP, where this is to apply.
 A Claim Report is also available in BrightPay to assist users in ascertaining the amounts needed for input into HMRC's Coronavirus SSP Rebate Scheme online service.